darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 means an index into the `co_consts` attribute, whose 0th entry, above, is indeed `'Chrysophylax'`.)
 This instruction appears in `co_code` as `d\x00\x00`: one byte `d` which happens to mean `LOAD_CONST`, followed by two bytes encoding the integer 0.
+(Don't worry yet about the exact details; we're looking for a general impression of how the program is encoded.)

 Since that first instruction took three bytes, the next (`STORE_NAME`) appears at address 3.
 It also has 0 as its argument, but this time